ugonnaagwu/practicechangeremote/Week 5/components states.md

+# Week 5 - Review Session

 # Components, States and Solutions for State Management

-# Week 5 - Review Session

 ## Learning objectives

 * TNTs will review class and function components
-* TNTs will states and state hooks
+* TNTs will review states and state hooks
 * TNTs will learn about state management in a React app
-* TNTs will understand why we need a more general solution to deal with states
+* TNTs will understand why we need a more general solution to manage states
 * TNTs will learn what Recoil is
 * TNTs will experiment with Recoil
+* TNTs will learn about other solutions and how they compare to Recoil

+**Warning** You are encouraged to learn about state management with Recoil, Redux or Context, but you may not have the time to implement these solutions in your app prototype.

 ## Time required and pace

+2 hours

+* [10 Minutes]: Review of class and function components
-* [10 Minutes]: Review of component state
+* [20 Minutes]: Review of states and state hooks via the counter demo
-* [10 Minutes]: Why do we need Recoil?
+* [10 Minutes]: More general solutions for state management
 * [30 Minutes]: Recoil, atom, selectors and Recoil hooks
-* [5 Minutes]: Getting the code and setting up
+* [5 Minutes]: Getting the demo code and setting up
 * [10 minutes]: Example 1 - Number of characters in an input string
 * [30 Minutes]: Example 2 - Todolist with filter and stats
-* [Remainder of the time]: Use React Router in your own app and get help
+* [Remainder of the time]: Apply the knowledge in your own app

 ## References